locustio/locust/docs/running-locust-distributed.rst

 To do this, you start one instance of Locust in master mode using the ``--master`` flag.
 This is the instance that will be running Locust's web interface where you start the test and see live statistics.
 The master node doesn't simulate any users itself.
-Instead you have to start one or —most likely—multiple slave Locust nodes using the ``--slave`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).
+Instead you have to start one or —most likely—multiple worker Locust nodes using the ``--worker`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).

-A common set up is to run a single master on one machine, and then run **one slave instance per processor core** on the slave machines.
+A common set up is to run a single master on one machine, and then run **one worker instance per processor core** on the worker machines.

 .. note::
-    Both the master and each slave machine, must have a copy of the locust test scripts when running Locust distributed.
+    Both the master and each worker machine, must have a copy of the locust test scripts when running Locust distributed.

 .. note::
-    It's recommended that you start a number of simulated users that are greater  than ``number of locust classes * number of slaves`` when running Locust distributed.
+    It's recommended that you start a number of simulated users that are greater  than ``number of locust classes * number of workers`` when running Locust distributed.

     Otherwise - due to the current implementation - you might end up with a distribution of the  Locust classes that doesn't correspond to the Locust classes' ``weight`` attribute.
-And if the hatch rate is lower than the number of slave nodes, the hatching would occur in "bursts" where all slave node would hatch a single user and then sleep for multiple seconds, hatch another user, sleep and repeat.
+And if the hatch rate is lower than the number of worker nodes, the hatching would occur in "bursts" where all worker node would hatch a single user and then sleep for multiple seconds, hatch another user, sleep and repeat.